jappavoo/USBBlueToothKeyBoardBridge/README.md

 BLE and USB.
 Code was very hard to find for host usb communications.
 See comments in code for where I finally found some working examples.

+SEE git@github.com:jappavoo/javortex.git for my QMK configuration for the keyboard

 TODOS:
 SW:
 1. Media keys like mute, volume up and down are not working